ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {: step}

 This section requires you to own a custom domain and to be able to modify the DNS records of the domain.
 You will need to create a `CNAME` record pointing to the IBM-provided domain.

+Steps for setting up the `CNAME` record vary depending on your DNS provider.
+For example, if you use GoDaddy, you follow the [Domains Help](https://www.godaddy.com/help/add-a-cname-record-19236) guidance from GoDaddy.
+{:tip}

 ### With HTTP
 1. Create a route exposing the service at a hostname by replacing `<HOSTNAME>` with your hostname(e.g.,www.example.com or project.example.com), so that external clients can reach it by name.